 Expense assumptions are set according to the Company's expense budget and are split into maintenance related and acquisition related expenses.
 Maintenance expenses are further divided into expenses that relate to the size of funds under management and those that are not fund related.
-Fund related expenses are allowed for as a percentage of the funds under management and the balance of the maintenance expenses are allocated at an individual policy level at the valuation date.
-The volume of business inforce has reduced over 2017, without any corresponding reduction in the expense base of the company, which has resulted in an increase in the expense assumptions at year end 2017 relative to those at the prior year.
+Fund related expenses are allowed for as a percentage of the funds under management.
+The balance of the maintenance expenses are allocated at an individual policy level basis with some expenses been allocated at an aggregrate basis.